 Creating a Personal Learning Plan

-Once you have agreed your role description with your line manager, you will need to create a plan for your training called a Personal Learning Plan (PLP) before starting your training.
-This should be created and agreed in partnership with your Training Adviser.
+Once you have agreed your role description with your line manager, you will need to create a plan for your learning called a Personal Learning Plan (PLP) before starting your learning.
+This should be created and agreed in partnership with your District Team Leader for Volunteering Development

 This resource is useful to guide you on developing a Personal Learning Plan.